Penny Pritzker: Civic and philanthropic activities

 Pritzker was a member of the Chicago Board of Education and chaired the Chicago Public Education Fund.
 She was advisory board chair of Skills for America's Future (SAF), a policy initiative of the Aspen Institute.
 She also chaired the Museum of Contemporary Art, Chicago.
 In 2002, Pritzker was elected to a six-year term on the 30-person Harvard Board of Overseers.
 In 2018, she was elected to the Harvard Corporation, the 12-person group that governs Harvard University.
 Pritzker donated $100 million to Harvard in 2021 for the construction of a new economics department building.
 She became the first woman to serve in the Corporation's top role, senior fellow, in 2022.
 After Harvard president Claudine Gay's resignation, Pritzker faced criticism and calls to resign as senior fellow from some prominent Harvard alumni and donors for the Corporation's handling of the events.

 Pritzker and her husband, Bryan Traubert, have their own foundation, the Pritzker Traubert Family Foundation.
 It focuses on physical activity for young people and increasing economic opportunity in Chicago.
 Among its initiatives were a $5 million donation to converting grass soccer fields to easier-to-maintain turf and a $1 million donation to repair tennis courts around Chicago.
 The Pritzkers also established ChicagoRun, a program that prepares Chicago-area children to run their first 5k race.

 In 2012, Chicago magazine named Pritzker one of the 100 most powerful Chicagoans.
 On March 26, 2014, Elle honored Pritzker and others at the U.S. Italian Embassy during its annual "Women in Washington Power List".
 In 2018, Pritzker was elected to succeed Harvey V. Fineberg as chairperson of the Carnegie Endowment for International Peace.

 In March 2020, Pritzker set up the Illinois COVID-19 Response Fund to assist nonprofit organizations during the COVID-19 pandemic after receiving a call from her brother Governor JB Pritzker.
 The siblings announced the creation of the fund with $23 million in startup money on March 24, 2020, six days after the governor's request.
 Pritzker and her husband contributed $1.5 million of that sum.

+Sports venture

+Pritzker was part of the investment group led by Neeru Khosla and her family in the purchase of the Seattle Seahawks of the National Football League (NFL).
+Upon the sale of the team being finalized on September 3, 2026, Pritzker became a minority owner of the team.